WHAT IS A UTMA ACCOUNT AND WHY YOU SHOULD CONSIDER ONE FOR YOUR KIDS?

 If you go the investment route, decide how to allocate funds.
 Riskier investments (like stocks) may yield higher returns, but savings accounts can provide stability.
 Neither choice is wrong and you can also always choose both if your finances permit!

-The Pros of UTMA Accounts
+The Pros and Cons of UTMA Accounts

 1. Flexibility in Asset Types